-On 5 April 2022, the European Commission announced that it proposed a fifth package of sanctions against Russia which may be adopted soon (possibly already on 6 April 2022) and which would include, inter alia, the following measures:
+On 8 April 2022, the European Council adopted a fifth package of sanctions against Russia which is expected to be published soon and which includes, inter alia, the following measures:

-- a ban on import of coal from Russia; - a "full transaction ban" on 4 "key Russian banks", including VTB; - a ban on Russian vessels and Russian-operated vessels from accessing EU ports (with certain exemptions applying with respect to essentials such as agricultural and food products, humanitarian aid and energy); - a ban on Russian and Belarussian road transport operators; - further "targeted export bans" on, inter alia, quantum computers, advanced semiconductors, sensitive machinery and transportation equipment; - "specific import bans" on products "from wood to cement, from seafood to liquor"; - "a number of very targeted measures", such as a general ban on participation of Russian companies in public procurement in EU Member States and "an exclusion of all financial support" to Russian public bodies; - further designations of individuals.
+- a prohibition to purchase, import or transfer coal and other solid fossil fuels into the EU if they originate in Russia or are exported from Russia, as from August 2022; - a "full transaction ban" on 4 "key Russian banks", including VTB; - a ban on Russian vessels and Russian-operated vessels from accessing EU ports (with certain exemptions applying with respect to essentials such as agricultural and food products, humanitarian aid and energy); - a ban on Russian and Belarussian road transport operators (derogations are granted, inter alia, for transport of pharmaceutical, medical, agricultural and food products, including wheat, and for road transport for humanitarian purposes); - further "targeted export bans" on, inter alia, jet fuel, quantum computers, advanced semiconductors, sensitive machinery and transportation equipment; - "specific import bans" on products such as " wood, cement, fertilisers, seafood and liquor"; - "a number of very targeted measures", such as a general ban on participation of Russian companies in public procurement in EU Member States and "an exclusion of all financial support" to Russian public bodies; - an extended prohibition on deposits to crypto-wallets, and on the sale of banknotes and transferrable securities denominated in any official currencies of the EU member states to Russia and Belarus, or to any natural or legal person, entity or body in Russia and Belarus; - further designations of individuals.

-In addition, the European Commission stated to be already working on further sanctions, including on oil imports.
+In addition, the European Commission stated on 5 April 2022 to be already working on further sanctions, including on oil imports.